-Accumulated funds totalling £36,173k (2022/23 £37,086k restated) were held on the Statement of Financial Position at the end of the year.
+Accumulated funds totalling £45,479k (2022/23 £47,837k) were held on the Statement of Financial Position at the end of the year.

 Payment of Creditors

 In line with guidance the sportscotland Group has a policy to pay all authorised invoices not in dispute within 30 days or the agreed contractual terms if otherwise specified.
 The sportscotland Group aims to pay 100% of authorised invoices, including disputed invoices once the dispute has been settled, on time within these terms.